nodejs/loaders/doc/design/overview.md

    * `json` (with `--experimental-json-modules`)
    * `wasm` (with `--experimental-wasm-modules`)

+1. `statFile`: Takes the resolved URL and returns its [`fs.Stats` record](https://nodejs.org/api/fs.html#class-fsstats) (or `null` if it doesn't exist).

+1. `readFile`: Takes the resolved URL and returns its binary content (or `null` if it doesn't exist).

-* `globalPreload`: Defines a string of JavaScript to be injected into the application global scope.
+1. `globalPreload`: Defines a string of JavaScript to be injected into the application global scope.

 ## Chaining